 - Explain patient education measures to help prevent heat-related conditions

-This course is intended for multiple professions, including nurses, dietitians, EMTs/paramedics, fitness professionals, health educators, pharmacists and physical therapists.
+This course is intended for multiple professions, including nurses, athletic trainers, dietitians, fitness professionals, health educators, pharmacists, and physical therapists.

 Health educators: Take this version of the course to ensure you receive appropriate credit.